 ‘What is season?’

 ‘Oh like Papa says ‘there is a time for everything’?

 Oh Gbologade… How I have missed that dear child.

-But there is a way out.
 I know you too are a book person, like your parents were.
 Your father tells me you lecture at Harvard when you are not working in the lab for that big company you work for.
-You are a science person through and through, but I need you now to pay attention to an old man and his wisdom about things you will never be able to see with a microscope.
+A scientific man through and through, but I need you now to pay attention to an old man and his wisdom about things you will never be able to see with a microscope.
 Remember Ifeade, remember the emptiness you felt when she died, the emptiness that is no longer there since you had Adeduro.
 Remember all of these and put aside your need to be proven right.
 Your child’s life is at stake.

 This is all I have to tell you.
 I hope it is enough.